 Preschool Graduation Certificate

-Preschool Graduation Medals
+Preschool Graduation Medallions

 Tie-Dye Graduation T-Shirts

-Kindergarten Bound Sign For Commemorative Photos
+Kindergarten Bound Sign F or Commemorative Photos

 Student Gift Baggies

 I apologize for having no picture, but I put together some gift baggies for the students to take home.
-Each bag had a bottle of bubbles, some candy, a Kool-Aid packet, a noise maker and two class photos, one of which had a special note from me on the back.
+Each bag had a sample of party favors like bottle of bubbles, some candy, a Kool-Aid packet, a noise maker and two class photos, one of which had a special note from me on the back.
 I used dot markers to decorate brown lunch bags for the wrapping, and stapled them shut.